Tolerance/Tolerance/docs/introduction.rst

     $ composer require sroze/tolerance

-If you are using Symfony, then checkout the `Symfony Bridge <bridges/symfony/intro.html>`_.
+If you are using Symfony, then checkout the `Symfony Bundle <bridges/symfony-bundle/intro.html>`_.
 Else, you should have a look to the different components.

 - `Operation runners <operation-runner/intro.html>`_